01-edu/public/subjects/groupie-tracker/README.md

 ### Instructions

 - The backend must be written in **Go**.
+- The site and server cannot crash at any time.
+- All pages must work correctly and you musttake care of any errors.
 - The code must respect the [**good practices**](../good-practices/README.md).
 - It is recommended that the code should present a **test file**.